T

 +

-San Diego is generally considered a safe city at night, especially in popular tourist areas like the Gaslamp Quarter, beaches, and major attractions.
-As with any urban environment, it's wise to remain aware of your surroundings, avoid poorly lit or deserted areas, and stick to well-trafficked locations.
-Most visitors have no safety concerns.
+San Diego is generally a safe city at night, especially in popular tourist areas like the Gaslamp Quarter, Little Italy, and coastal neighborhoods.
+As with any urban destination, it's wise to remain aware of your surroundings, especially in less crowded or unfamiliar areas.
+Sticking to well-lit streets and traveling in groups can enhance your safety.

 +